Skip to main content

 1

 • Adjust rack to middle position and preheat oven to 425 degrees.
 Bring a medium pot of lightly salted water to a boil.
-Wash and dry produce. • Dice tomatoes into ¼-inch pieces.
+Wash and dry produce. • Dice tomatoes into 1⁄4-inch pieces.
 Finely chop olives.
 Finely chop parsley.
 Zest and quarter lemon.
-Slice baguette into 8-10 rounds. • In a shallow bowl, combine panko, Parmesan, and Italian Seasoning. • In a small bowl, combine tomatoes, olives, parsley, lemon zest, juice from one lemon wedge (two wedges for 4 servings), a drizzle of olive oil, salt, and pepper.
+Slice baguette into 8-10 rounds (16-20 rounds for 4 servings). • In a shallow bowl, combine panko, Parmesan, and Italian Seasoning. • In a small bowl, combine tomatoes, olives, parsley, lemon zest, a drizzle of olive oil, juice from one lemon wedge (two wedges for 4), salt, and pepper.
 Set aside, stirring occasionally.

 Coat Chicken